OleHolmNielsen/Slurm_tools/slurmaccounts/README.md

 If these commands list the complete user database relevant for Slurm, you should be ready to start.
 Furthermore, the Slurm command ```sacctmgr``` is used to read the list of Slurm accounts.

-* Firstly, you need to define a hierarchical tree of Slurm accounts from the top-level root and down through the organization.
+* Firstly, you can define a hierarchical tree of Slurm accounts from the top-level root and down through the organization.
 Use the UNIX group names to define the bottom level of the account tree.
 Creation of this tree is the purpose of the ```slurmaccounts``` tool.
 You may use the ```slurmaccounts2conf``` tool to create a configuration file using the contents of your current Slurm database.